 How to plan for hidden travel costs in a business travel budget

 If the reality of business trip expenses doesn’t match the budget, hidden travel costs could be the culprit.
-Flight delays and rescheduled meetings can derail your team’s travel plans, with rebooking adding unplanned expense to the original budget.
-Unexpected baggage fees, hotel service charges and international roaming charges can all chip away at the best-planned travel budget, leaving your department scrambling to make up the difference.
+Flight delays and rescheduled meetings can derail your team’s travel plans, with rebooking adding unplanned expenses to the original budget.
+Unexpected baggage fees, hotel service charges, and international roaming charges can all chip away at the best-planned travel budget, leaving your department scrambling to make up the difference.

-Part of corporate travel planning is understanding the little hidden fees that can catch finance admins out.
+Part of corporate travel planning is understanding the little hidden fees.
 The travel industry is notorious for add-on service charges, not to mention the added costs of telecommunications and taxes.
 In this article, we’ll give you a rundown of the most common categories of hidden travel costs to prevent any surprises.
-This will help you forecast your average business travel expenses more accurately, for better resource allocation.
+This will help you plan your average business travel expenses more accurately for better resource allocation.

 This is because airline baggage rules change frequently and aren’t always stated clearly at the time of booking.
-While most international flights include a free checked and cabin bag, you can’t count on it.
-And for domestic flights, you’ll almost certainly need to pay baggage fees for anything that doesn’t fit under the seat or in an overhead cabin.
+While most international flights include a free checked bag and carry-on, you can’t count on it.
+For domestic flights, you’ll almost certainly have to pay baggage fees for anything that doesn’t fit under the seat or in an overhead bin.

-Excess baggage fees can run between $15 and $80 or more, depending on size, so always make sure you know what’s included.
+Excess baggage fees can run between $19 and $100, or more depending on size, so make sure you know what’s included.

-In addition to excess baggage fees, hidden airline fees sometimes include little extras like priority boarding, extra legroom seats, and in-flight Wi-Fi.
+In addition to excess baggage fees, hidden airline fees sometimes include extras like priority boarding, extra legroom, and in-flight Wifi.
 Many now charge for meals and drinks.
-As you’re creating a business travel budget for your team, be sure to work all these little costs into the total price of airfare.
+As you’re creating a business travel budget for your team, work all these little costs into the total price of airfare.

-Some booking platforms charge to make your flight, hotel, and rental car reservation.
-While these may be incorporated into the total ticket price you’re shown, sometimes they’re added at the end as a separate charge.
+Some booking platforms charge to make your flight, hotel, and rental car reservations.
+While these may be incorporated into the total ticket price shown, they’re sometimes added at the end as a separate charge.

-The best way to avoid these hidden booking fees is by using a business travel management solution like Booking.com for Business which doesn’t charge any subscription or booking fees.
+The best way to avoid these hidden booking fees is by using a business travel management solution like Booking.com for Business that doesn’t charge any subscription or booking fees.
 In addition, companies benefit from exclusive corporate rates on flights, hotels, and car rentals.
-With flexible booking options, you can avoid unexpected cancellation fees as well.
+With flexible booking options, you can also avoid unexpected cancellation fees.

 Hotels make up a high percentage of average business travel expenses, so you’ll want to examine fees carefully when budgeting.

 When you’re quoted a per-night cost, it may only cover the room itself.
-Some hotels charge additional fees for use of their onsite amenities, such as the fitness center, spa or swimming pool.
+Some hotels charge additional fees for use of their onsite facilities like a fitness center, spa, or swimming pool.

 Additional hotel service charges might include things like:

-If you see ‘incidentals’ listed on a hotel invoice or receipt, this refers to those little extra amenities used during a hotel guest’s stay.
-That includes things like:
+If you see “incidentals” listed on a hotel invoice or receipt, this refers to extra amenities used during a hotel guest’s stay.
+This includes things like:

 Notably, most companies don’t include these incidentals as a valid work travel expense, so business travelers will need to pay these hidden travel costs out of pocket.
-When you’re crafting a company travel policy for your team, be sure to make clear which incidentals are covered and which they will be expected to pay for.
+When you’re crafting a company travel policy for your team, specify which incidentals are covered and which travelers are expected to pay for.

-Whether business travelers are taking park-and-ride public transport to an all-day convention or using a secure hotel garage, it will probably come at a cost.
-This isn’t necessarily a hidden fee, but it might come as a surprise if you assume free parking is included with accommodation.
+Whether business travelers take park-and-ride public transportation to an all-day convention or use a secure hotel garage, it’ll probably come at a cost.
+This isn’t necessarily a hidden fee, but it might come as a surprise if you assume free parking is included with accommodations.

 Does the company phone package include international roaming charges?
 If not, your finance department could be in for an expensive phone bill.
-One study found that U.S. businesses pay up to $693.50 in international roaming charges, per employee, per overseas business trip.
-And in Europe, companies spend an estimated $2.4 billion per year on roaming costs.
+One study found that US businesses pay up to $693.50 in international roaming charges per employee, per overseas business trip.
+In Europe, companies spend an estimated $3 billion per year on roaming costs.

 Roaming charges may apply to each minute and megabyte of phone use, and with business travelers required to stay connected, this really adds up.

-Wi-Fi is readily available in most public areas, including airports, train stations and hotels.
-It’s not always free of charge, however.
-Access passes in public areas could cost $10 to $15 extra per day.
+Wifi is readily available in most public areas, including airports, train stations, and hotels.
+But, it’s not always free.
+Access passes in public areas could cost $12 to $19 extra per day.

 Taxes are one of those hidden travel costs that get left out of the budget.
 Chief among these for travelers is VAT, or value-added tax.
-These rates depend on the country you’re traveling in and its own tax regulations, ranging up to 20% of the total cost of food, lodging, and transit.
-While in most cases the company can reclaim this VAT if it was used for business trip expenses, this isn’t always the case.
+These rates depend on the country you’re traveling in and its tax regulations, ranging up to 20% of the total cost of food, lodging, and transit.
+In most cases, the company can reclaim this VAT if it was used for business trip expenses, but this isn’t always the case.

-Sales tax is another hidden cost that ramps up the total expenditure while traveling, added to retail goods.
+Sales tax—added to retail goods—is another hidden cost that ramps up total expenditure while traveling.

-Whether it’s due to weather or mechanical issues, flights get delayed, and hotel bookings cancelled.
+Whether due to weather or mechanical issues, flights get delayed and hotel bookings get canceled.
 Business travel insurance is always a good idea to cover the cost of cancellations and delays, but this comes with its own added cost.

-If your company has had a schedule change that requires rebooking, one thing to note is that cancellation fees vary widely by supplier.
-Always read the terms and conditions before booking, choosing flexible travel options where possible.
+If your company has had a schedule change that requires rebooking, note that cancellation fees vary widely by supplier.
+Always read the terms and conditions before booking and choose flexible travel options where possible.

 With this post-pandemic rebound effect, the travel industry is taking full advantage.
 Costs of flights have soared as airlines try to recoup lost profits, and demand is high.
 All this means that businesses need to keep an eye on travel budgets more than ever, particularly SMEs that may be working with tighter margins.
-Every penny counts, and all these seemingly small hidden costs add up to put strain on your budget.
+Every penny counts.
+All these seemingly small hidden costs add up to put strain on your budget.

-Awareness of things like excess baggage charges and hotel service fees is the first step towards avoiding them.
+Awareness of things like excess baggage charges and hotel service fees is the first step toward avoiding them.
 Follow our tips to reduce hidden travel costs and bring down your business trip expenses:

 Business travel expenses encompass any purchases made by employees while traveling for work.
 As such, the biggest expenses are dependent on your team’s itinerary.
 When employees fly long haul in first class for a weekend event, transportation could be the biggest travel expense.
-For business trips closer to home, accommodation tends to be the biggest work travel expense.
+For business trips closer to home, accommodations tend to be the biggest work travel expense.

-Apart from flights and accommodation, additional business travel expenses to work into your financial planning include:
+Apart from flights and accommodations, additional business travel expenses to work into your financial planning include:

 Read more about typical business travel expenses in our guide to mastering your travel budget.

 According to research, Sunday is the most expensive day of the week to fly.
-This is due to all the weekend travelers headed home, increasing demand.
-Days before and after major holidays like Christmas and New Year’s Eve will also spike transport costs.
+This is because of all the weekend travelers heading home, increasing demand.
+Days before and after major holidays like Christmas and New Year’s Eve also spike transportation costs.

 When forecasting business travel expenditure, factor all these extra charges into your budget to avoid costly surprises.

 Flight cancellations, last-minute bookings, and hotel service charges can quickly inflate even the most meticulously planned budget.
-Awareness of the most common hidden costs is the first step to managing travel budgets more effectively and keep expenses from spiraling out of control.
+Awareness of the most common hidden costs is the first step in managing travel budgets and keeping expenses from spiraling out of control.

 Your complete guide to budgeting like a pro for corporate travel